opoloo/flying_ruby_saucer/README.md

 It also comes with a Rails 3.x-style renderer, so you can invoke it directly from your Rails controllers.

-This gem is extracted from Cornerstore (www.cornerstoreapp.com).
-We use it in production since nearly one year now, without any trouble.
+This gem is extracted from Cornerstore (www.cornerstore.io).
+We used it in production nearly three years, without any trouble.

 Included Version of Flying Saucer